Lego Friends

-Lego Friends is a product range of Lego construction toys designed primarily for girls.
-Launched in 2012, the theme introduced "mini-doll" figures, which are about the same size as traditional Lego minifigures but are more detailed and realistic.
-The eight main characters of the theme are Aliya, Nova, Zac, Liann, Paisley, Leo, Autumn and Olly, replacing the original cast named Andrea, Olivia, Stephanie, Mia and Emma.
-The theme was relaunched in January 2023 to focus on a more diverse cast of characters.
+Lego Friends (stylized as LEGO Friends) is a product range of Lego construction toys designed primarily for girls, which was launched in 2012.
+It introduced "mini-doll" figures, which are about the same size as traditional Lego minifigures but more detailed and realistic.

-Lego Friends sets depict scenes from suburban life set in the fictional town of Heartlake City and usually include one of the character's names in the titles.
-The sets are complemented by an animated series that premiered in 2012.
-The Friends product range replaced Lego's previous female-oriented theme Belville, which had been in production since 1994, and featured dolls that were much larger than both the mini-dolls and minifigures.
-The launch of Lego Friends in 2012 was one of Lego's biggest successes, as it not only doubled sales expectations, but also extensively widened Lego's customer base within the girls' sector.
-Despite receiving initial criticism relating to its representation of girls and their interests, the line has consistently performed well and has been regularly listed as one of The Lego Group's best selling themes.
+The five original fictional characters from the 2012 theme introduction were Andrea, Olivia, Stephanie, Mia and Emma.
+The theme was relaunched in January 2023 to focus on a more diverse cast of characters: Aliya, Nova, Zac, Liann, Paisley, Leo, Autumn, and Olly.
+Lego Friends sets depict scenes set in the fictional town of Heartlake City, with sets often deriving from one of the characters (e.g. Leo's room).
+The sets are complemented by an animated series, Lego Friends, that premiered in 2012.

+The Lego Friends product range replaced Lego's previous female-oriented theme, Belville, which had been in production since 1994 and featured dolls that were significantly larger than both mini-dolls and minifigures.
+The launch of Lego Friends sets in 2012 was one of Lego's biggest successes, as it not only doubled sales expectations, but also extensively widened Lego's customer base within the girls' sector.
+Despite receiving initial criticism regarding its representation of girls and their interests, the line has consistently performed well and has been regularly listed as one of the Lego groups best-selling themes.

 Overview

-Lego Friends focuses on eight characters named Aliya, Nova, Zac, Liann, Paisley, Leo, Autumn and Olly who live in Heartlake City.
+Lego Friends focuses on eight characters: Aliya, Nova, Zac, Liann, Paisley, Leo, Autumn and Olly, who live in Heartlake City.
 These characters replaced the original five named Andrea, Olivia, Stephanie, Mia and Emma.
-Each of the characters has specific interests, such as animal-lover, beautician and pop star.
+Each of the characters have specific interests, such as animal-lover, beautician and pop star.
 The theme depicts their houses, hobbies, cars and favourite places to spend their free time.
 The line introduced the mini-doll figure in Lego Friends construction toy sets, replacing the traditional Lego minifigure.
 The mini-doll is slightly taller than a minifigure, thinner and curvier, and was an improvement on the Belville range, which did not have customisable figures.
 It is also compatible with the wider Lego product range.
 Lego Friends also introduced a range of new brick colours, including purple, lavender, teal and turquoise.

 Characters

-Original characters
+2012–2022 (Original)

 Prior to January 2023, Lego Friends focused on five teenage girls who live in the fictional town of Heartlake City.
-Each character had a distinctive personality, illustrated by her favourite activities.
+Each character had a distinctive personality, illustrated by her favorite activities.